 | Material | Flexibility | Heat Resistance | Durability | Best For | Notes |

-| Silicone rubber | High | High | Long-lasting | Curved laminations, veneers, repeated use | Maintains elasticity through repeated cycles, available in smooth or textured surfaces |
+| Silicone rubber | High | High | Long-lasting | Curved laminations, 3DL veneers, repeated use | Maintains elasticity through repeated cycles, available in smooth or textured surfaces |

-| Natural rubber | Medium to high | Moderate | High | Veneer work, deep contours, moderate-temperature pressing | Soft contact surface, higher tear resistance, matte finish helps reduce scuffing |
+| Natural rubber | Medium to high | Moderate | High | Veneer work, 3DL with deep contours, high gloss, moderate-temperature pressing | Soft contact surface, higher tear resistance, matte finish helps reduce scuffing |

 Advantages of High-Quality Membranes